 I once formed an opinion based on clear and factual circumstantial evidence and learnt the biggest lesson of my life.
-Sometimes judgement made and opinion formed based on completely logical analysis of circumstances can turn out to be spectacularly false.
+Sometimes judgements made with what we see with our own eyes and opinion formed based on completely logical analysis of circumstances can turn out to be spectacularly false.

 I want to tell you about an experience of mine that revealed the limitations of the mind.
 Your own mind can sometimes be your worst enemy.

 It was a bright yet chilly morning in Early 1995.
 I was sitting on the large Sofa in my living room at home reading my morning newspaper since I still had 20 minutes to leave for work.
-My 4 year old daughter Yogita who was born blind and mildly retarded came groping towards me and pulled my hand indicating to me to play with her.
+My 4 year old daughter Yogita who could not see or talk came groping towards me and pulled my hand indicating to me to play with her.
 I put my paper aside and sat on the floor to play with her and since she had a tendency of pulling away at my watch by clinging on to it whenever she felt it on my wrist, I removed it and kept on the large Teapoy in the room.
-As I was tickling my 4 year old angel and making her giggle away merrily, my wife Mamatha called me to the Kitchen to take my cup of coffee before leaving for office.
+As I was tickling my 5 year old angel and making her giggle away merrily, my wife Mamatha called me to the Kitchen to take my cup of coffee before leaving for office.
 I asked our trusted housekeeper Putti who was wiping the floor to keep an eye on Yogita and went to the Kitchen for my cup of coffee.
 I sat on the dinette in the Kitchen for a few minutes exaggerating my ensuing business tasks for the day to Mamatha in an attempt to balance the equation of familial contribution and finishing my coffee.

 After a brief visit to the rest room I returned to the living room.
 Putti was still sweeping the floor with a broom and baby chatting with Yogita and as soon as she saw me approaching, she left the room.
 I sat down and played for some more time with Yogita and after about fifteen minutes I got up to leave for my office and reached out to my watch that I had left on the Teapoy.
 It was gone.
 I searched everywhere and I called out to Mamatha and asked if she had kept it inside when I had gone to the toilet since she sometimes picked up my pens and watches that I would carelessly leave on table tops or our bed.
 She shouted back that she had not moved out of the Kitchen at all.
 I left for my office deciding to ransack the room after my return.